 - Keep Track: Using your study timetable plot your projected study times for when you will be most effective at studying.
 Then use the study timetable as a guideline to progress through your studies and keep track with the amount of work you have completed and how much work you still need to do.
 This will help prevent you from running short on time and having to resort to cramming last minute the night before your exam.

 - Use what you have: SACOB offers you extra help and resources for your studies.
 So make use of these, as they will always have vital information relating to your studies that will help to do better.
 Your Student Advisors are available for you to call, so if you are feeling lost and need someone to help guide you, just give us a call.

 - Questions: Even if you don’t have questions for your lecturer take note of the ones your peers ask as they may come in handy while you are completing your studies.

 - Study Maps and Schedules: If, like SACOB, your provider provides you with study maps and schedules keep these close to you as this lets you know what modules you need to work through when your assignments are due.
 This also helps you to keep track of time and whether you are allocating sufficient time to move through your weekly modules that are being released.
 The weekly Modules are a great schedule to base your own Study Schedule on.

-- Availability of Online Studies: There is never a time when your Online Classroom should not be available, the SACOB Online Classroom is available to students 24/7.
+- Availability of Internet based Studies: There is never a time when your Online Classroom should not be available, the SACOB Online Classroom is available to students 24/7.
 Take your lunch break to work through your modules, or while you are waiting for the bus or the train, access your Online Classroom, every little bit counts.
 It’s also good to note that the Concept Videos provided are short and concise so that you don’t have to sit on one video too long.